Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 The Terraform option outputs a `run.ps1` file that you can use to deploy the ALZ.

->NOTE: If you set the `grant_permissions_to_current_user` input to `false` in the bootstrap, you will need to set permissions on your storage account before the `terraform init` command will work.
+>NOTE: If you set the `grant_permissions_to_current_user` input to `false` in the bootstrap, you will need to set permissions on your management group, subscriptions and storage account before the commands will succeed.

 1. Open a new PowerShell Core (pwsh) terminal or use the one you already have open.
 1. Navigate to the directory shown in the `module_output_directory_path` output from the bootstrap.